 An acute, recent condition is likely to need fewer acupuncture treatments to resolve than a chronic illness which has been present for years.
 Some conditions can greatly benefit from treatments twice a week for limited periods of time.

 Your lifestyle — nutrition, rest, amount of exercise, amount of stress, etc. will also have an impact on how quickly your system returns to and maintains healthy function.
 Many clients chose to receive acupuncture every season, even when they are symptom free, to help maintain good health.

 It is very important to me that acupuncture be available to those who need and want it, and that clients are able to get treatments as frequently as needed.
 In order to facilitate that I currently offer a sliding scale.
-My scale is $65 to $125.
+My scale is $75 to $125, with a $65.00 rate available when clients are receiving treatments weekly.
 The fee for the initial visit is $185.
 Patients determine what they will pay within the fee range.
 Please contact me if you have any questions about the sliding scale.